-The Financial Report is a general purpose financial report which has been prepared in accordance with Australian Accounting Standards ("AASBs") (including Australian Interpretations) adopted by the Australian Accounting Standards Board ("AASB") and the Corporations Act 2001.
-The Financial Report of the consolidated entity complies with the International Financial Reporting Standards ("IFRSs") and interpretations adopted by the International Accounting Standards Board ("IASB").
+The consolidated Annual Report is a general purpose financial report which has been prepared in accordance with Australian Accounting Standards ("AASBs") (including Australian Interpretations) adopted by the Australian Accounting Standards Board ("AASB") and the Corporations Act 2001.
+The consolidated Annual Report complies with the International Financial Reporting Standards ("IFRSs") and interpretations adopted by the International Accounting Standards Board ("IASB").

-(b) New accounting standards
+(b) New Accounting Standards

 Certain new or amended Accounting Standards have been published that are not mandatory for this reporting period.
-Based on management's assessment, the recently issued or amended Accounting Standards are not expected to have a significant impact on the amounts recognised or disclosures made in this Financial Report when restated for the application of the new or amended Accounting Standards.
+Based on management's assessment the recently issued or amended Accounting Standards are not expected to have a significant impact on the amounts recognised or disclosures made in these Financial Reports when restated for the application of the new or amended Accounting Standards.

-(c) Changes in accounting standards
+(c) Changes in Accounting Standards